 So how did Marvel pull THIS one off?…

-The shrinking stuff is awesome making the fight scenes and set pieces legitimately original with a fun sense of slap stick about proceedings.
-Plus this film could be the greatest positive press for ants you’ve ever seen since A Bug’s Life.
-They are so ADORABLE!!!
+Ah, yes… the ants – I don’t know if Paul Rudd ever had a desire to appear in the greatest positive press for ants you’ve ever seen since A Bug’s Life, but he’s nailed it as they’re so freakin’ ADORABLE!!!
 I’m not saying it’s gonna do for ants what Babe did for pigs, but watching these little buggers aid Lang in his hiests is an utter kick.

 After fully realising not only Ant-Man, but the weapons grade weirdness of Guardians Of The Galaxy in only two years, it makes you wonder if there’s any concept of theirs that they couldn’t crack right now (Squirrel Girl, anyone?) thanks to the warm, fuzzy emotions they inject into all their characters, but Lang’s genuinely sweet relationship with his daughter grounds him in a way that you couldn’t do with Captain America or Thor.

 A deadbeat dad Scott may be, but he’s also trying to be better and that makes him something far more important than an Asgardian God or a Vibranium Synthzoid.
 It makes him one of us.